nicolepenner/SoftwareSecurityFinalProject/README.md

   Since this is financial data that is at risk, I made sure to use the highest levels of security possible.
 In the future, considering a company as well as their industry will be important for choosing the correct security protocols and forms.

 # How did you ensure the code and software application were functional and secure?
 After refactoring code, how did you check to see whether you introduced new vulnerabilities?
   I used the Maven Depenency Tool, this helped to check for and identify risk.
+This is an extremely beneficial tool to continue to check for security breaches as well as new potential security risks.
+It helps as a developer to check this often, and stay on top of security concerns as they arise.

 # What resources, tools, or coding practices did you employ that you might find helpful in future assignments or tasks?